ckampfe/russ/README.md

 ## design

 By design, Russ is non-eager.
 It will not automaticlly refresh your subscriptions on a timer, it will not automatically mark entries as read.
 It will do these things when you tell it to.
-Russ is designed such that it should be possible to use it 100% offline.
+Russ is designed to be 100% usable offline, with no internet connection.
 You should be able to load it up with new feeds and entries and fly to Australia, and not have Russ complain when the plane's Wifi fails.
-As long as you have a copy of Russ and a SQLite database of your RSS/Atom feeds, it should work.
+As long as you have a copy of Russ and a SQLite database of your RSS/Atom feeds, you will be able to read your RSS/Atom feeds.

-Russ is a [tui](https://crates.io/crates/tui) app that uses [crossterm](https://crates.io/crates/crossterm), so it should (???) work on Windows (I do not use Windows so I cannot verify this, but feel free to open an issue with an experience report)
+Russ is a [tui](https://crates.io/crates/tui) app that uses [crossterm](https://crates.io/crates/crossterm).
+I develop and use Russ primarily on a Mac, but I have run it successfully on Linux and WSL.
+It should be possible to use Russ on Windows, but I have not personally used Russ on Windows, so I cannot verify this.
+If you use Russ on Windows or have tried to use Russ on Windows, please open an issue and let me know!

 ## stability

-At this time, I cannot guarantee any kind of stability of interfaces or database schema.
-I reserve the right to change Russ or its database format at any time.
-That said: Russ is generally stable!
-I use it every day to read my feeds, and I don't believe I've broken either the config or the database schema in quite a while.
-It works pretty well at this point.
-I have no major features planned that would require breaking schema or interface changes.
-I will do my best not to break any data contracts, and will change this text if I believe that Russ has stabilized enough to be considered "stable" or "1.0".
+The application-level and database-level contracts encoded in Russ are stable.
+I can't remember the last time I broke one.
+That said, I still reserve the right to break application or database contracts to fix things, but I have no reason to believe this will happen.
+I use Russ every day, and it basically "just works".
+If you use Russ and this is not the case for you, please open an issue and let me know.

 ## features

-This is not a strict feature list.
+This is not a strict feature list, and it is not a roadmap.
 Unchecked items are ideas to explore rather than features that are going to be built.
+If you have an idea for a feature that you would enjoy, open an issue and we can talk about it.

 ### todo